Acceleration07/Cosmos/README.md

 - This is most ideal for servers or computers that are always on
 - This is NOT persistant with network changes, so it will break if the network ip changes
+- This will NOT run on any Windows

 ## Installation